oh-data-sci/sql_workshop/exercises.md

+exercises
+===
+# introduction
+these are light exercises for at 2 hour workshop

 ## 01 retrieve table contents
 - get a list of tables with `.tables`
 - explore all columns of the `category` table, using `SELECT * FROM <tablename>`
 - explore the first 5 records of each table
 - rename the columns on output with: `SELECT col AS colname FROM table`

+## 02 aggregate functions: COUNT, SUM, AVG, MIN, MAX
 - use `COUNT(*)` for a count of records.
 - use `COUNT(DISTINCT <colname>)` for a count of distinct values in column.
 - out 200 actors how many distinct first names are there?